Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Identify Data Sources

-Lack of visibility is the topmost concern of every organization with unstructured data.
-Therefore, it is imperative to start by locating all the resources, systems, and applications across legacy, multi-cloud networks or data lakes where data could be located.
+Every organization with unstructured data is concerned about a lack of visibility.
+Therefore, it is imperative to start by locating all the resources, systems, and applications across legacy, multi-cloud networks, or data lakes where data could be located.

 Discover & Classify Data